Herman Raucher: Life and career

 Inspired by several of his friends who expressed liberal sentiments while retaining racist ideologies, Raucher wrote the script for Watermelon Man.
 He successfully sold the script and partnered with Melvin Van Peebles on making the film, though he was displeased with Van Peebles' desire to alter his script in order to make the picture a black power movie.
 Due to the two's tense relationship, Raucher novelized his original script, both to retain his original message and to prevent Van Peebles from publishing his own version of the story.
 Van Peebles' idea to turn Watermelon Man into the first black power picture later became Sweet Sweetback's Baadasssss Song.

 For much of his early career, Raucher had attempted to sell a screenplay based on his experiences with Dorothy and Oscar Seltzer; after seven years he successfully sold the script of Summer of '42 to Robert Mulligan, who was looking to recreate the success of To Kill a Mockingbird.
 Although the script originally began as a tribute to Seltzer, Raucher instead found himself focusing more on Dorothy.
 Warner Bros., fearful that the movie would be a box office bomb, not only agreed to give Raucher a large share of the royalties in lieu of payment but also paid him to write a novelization of his script in an effort to drum up interest in the movie.
 Using the opportunity, Raucher focused the novel more on his relationship with Seltzer and less on Dorothy.
 Against expectation, Summer of '42 became a national bestseller and helped drive the movie to become one of the highest-grossing films of the 1970s.
 Raucher continued to write prolifically throughout the 1970s, ultimately publishing six novels and penning six screenplays throughout the decade.
 He effectively retired in the 1980s, when a number of planned film projects failed to materialize, notably a film adaptation of his bestselling novel There Should Have Been Castles, a period piece about 1950s artists partially inspired by his early career, which studio executives said was too lewd to successfully market.
 Despite this, Summer of '42 has continued to be a cultural phenomenon, with a Broadway show based on the film being produced in 2001.
 A planned film of Maynard's House, Raucher's sole horror novel, was trapped in development hell for much of the 1990s and 2000s, with the rights last belonging to Studio Canal, which planned to produce it under the title Ara/Froom.

-Personal life
+Personal life and death

-In 1960, Raucher married Broadway dancer Mary Katherine Martinet (born 1926), with whom he had two daughters.
+In 1960, Raucher married Broadway dancer Mary Kathryn Martinet (1926–2002), with whom he had two daughters.
 The two remained married until her death from cancer in July 2002.

+Raucher died in Stamford, Connecticut, on December 28, 2023, at the age of 95.